aaivu/In21-S7-CS4681-AML-Research-Projects/projects/210518H-Climate-AI_Remote-Sensing/src/README.md

 ---

-## 5. Practical advice & common configuration points
+## 5. Additional Notes

 - **Compute tradeoffs:** Increase `accum_iter` to simulate a larger batch size when GPU memory is limited.
 Increase `num_workers` to accelerate loading (but watch for system RAM pressure).
 - **Multi-GPU / cluster:** Set `--nproc_per_node` to GPUs-per-node and `--nnodes` to number of nodes, and ensure `MASTER_ADDR` / `MASTER_PORT` are available or controlled by the cluster launcher.
 - **W&B integration:** `wandb login` after activating `sat_env`, then add `--wandb <PROJECT>` to the run command.
 - **Logging & checkpoints:** Always set `--output_dir` and `--log_dir` to subfolders under `experiments/<dataset>/<run_name>`.
-- **Use pretrained SatMAE weights** for finetuning when compute or time is limited — this yields much faster convergence and strong baselines.
+- **Use pretrained SatMAE weights** for finetuning when compute or time is limited, this yields much faster convergence and strong baselines.
 - **Pretrain and Finetune models:** You must use the same model configurations used for pretraining during finetune (Pretrain: `mae_vit_large_patch16` → Finetune: `vit_large_patch16`).
 - **`vanilla` runs:** To run the baseline (no temporal grouping or multi-spectral grouping), set `--model_type vanilla`.